saucekode/bitstackcode/src/blog/2024-04-20-build-a-wc-tool-from-scratch.md

 ---
 title: Create a Custom WC Tool
-description: "WC short for word count is a terminal utility tool used for counting words, characters "
+description: WC short for word count is a terminal utility tool used for counting words, characters, bytes...
 author: Chiamaka Mbah
 date: 2024-04-20T14:28:00.000Z
 tags: